 He didn't take long to announce himself at City, scoring twice on his debut against Swansea, ending his debut season with a superb tally of 30 goals.

 But Aguero's place in City’s history was secured when he ended the club's 44-year Premier League title wait with his goal in the 94th minute against QPR on the final day of the 2011/12 season.

 He bagged 28 goals in 2013/14 campaign as the Blues won a second Premier League title as well as the Capital One Cup.

 In 2014/15, he had his best season yet in terms of goals, scoring 32 to take his overall tally past 100 in all competitions.
-In 2015/16 he scored 29 from 42 games – achieving the 100 Premier League goals milestone in the process and he began the 2016/17 season in blistering form with 11 goals in his first six games and looks to be on course for his best season yet in the sky blue.
+In 2015/16 he scored 29 from 42 games – achieving the 100 Premier League goals milestone in the process and he began the 2016/17 season in blistering form with 11 goals in his first six games and ended with 33 goals in all competitions - just eight short of matching Eric Brook's tally of 178.